Gluesticks Blog

 frosting bag with marshmallow buttercream

 While the cookies bake, make the marshmallow buttercream.
-Beat butter, powdered sugar, vanilla and milk with an electric mixer.
-Stir marshmallow cream into frosting.
-Reserve 1/2 a cup of frosting to use later for the squiggle on each cookie.
+Beat butter, powdered sugar, vanilla, and milk with an electric mixer.
+Stir marshmallow cream into the frosting.
+Reserve ½ a cup of frosting to use later for the squiggle on each cookie.

-Fill a large plastic bag or pastry bag with filling.
+Fill a large plastic bag or pastry bag with the filling.

 Cut the corner off of the pastry bag.